How Can I Improve My Mental Health Without Therapy?

 Understanding Emotional Intelligence

-Emotional intelligence (EI) involves the ability to recognize, understand, and manage your own emotions while effectively navigating social relationships.
-Higher EI correlates with better mental health, stronger relationships, and greater life satisfaction.
+Emotional intelligence involves the ability to recognize, understand, and manage your own emotions while effectively handling social relationships.
+Higher emotional intelligence connects with better mental health, stronger relationships, and greater life satisfaction.

 The Four Components of Emotional Intelligence